AnyChart/docs.anychart.com/Basic_Charts_Types/Error_Chart.md

 </tr>
 </tbody></table>

-<br>Here is a simple code to illustrate how to apply these settings:
+Here is a simple code to illustrate how to apply these settings:

 ```
-//set to the series
+  // set to the series
-series.error()
+  var error = series.error();
-            .valueErrorStroke('2 red .9')
+  error.valueErrorStroke("2 red .9");
-            .xErrorStroke('4px green .4');
+  error.xErrorStroke("4px green .4");

-//apply to the specific point
+  // apply to the specific point
-{x: 94, value: 74, xError: '6', valueError: '4', valueErrorStroke: 'red', xErrorStroke: 'green'},
+  {
+    x: 94,
+    value: 74,
+    xError: 6,
+    valueError: 4,
+    valueErrorStroke: "red",
+    xErrorStroke: "green"
+  },
 ```

-<br>Look at the chart sample below and click on it to see it's javascript source.
+Look at the chart sample below and click on it to see it's javascript source.

-{sample}Error\_Chart\_09{sample}
+{sample}Error\_Chart\_12{sample}

 ## Labels And Tooltips